forta-network/hardhat-forta/README.md

 ## Configuration

-This plugin adds an optional `forta` entry to Hardhat's config, which allows specifying the context path used by the Forta Agent utilities.
+This plugin adds an **optional** `forta` entry to Hardhat's config, which allows specifying the directory where your agents are located

 ```js
 module.exports = {